Two enriched poset polytopes: Introduction

 The transfer map enables us to compare certain properties of $\OO(P)$ and $\CC(P)$.
-For example, two polytopes $\OO(P)$ and $\CC(P)$ have the same Ehrhart polynomials, i.e.,
+For example, the two polytopes $\OO(P)$ and $\CC(P)$ have the same Ehrhart polynomials, i.e.,

-We note that the polynomial $\# \left( m \OO(P) \cap \Int^P \right)$ in $m$ is nothing but a counting polynomial of $P$-partitions.
+We note that the polynomial $\# \left( m \OO(P) \cap \Int^P \right)$ in $m$ is the order polynomial (with a shifted argument) of the poset $P$, which counts the number of $P$-partitions.
+A map $h : P \to \Int_{\geq 0}$, where $\Int_{\geq 0}$ is the set of nonnegative integers, is called a \emph{$P$-partition} if $v \leq w$ implies $h(v) \leq h(w)$.
+Then $m \OO(P) \cap \Int^P$ is the set of all $P$-partitions $h : P \to \Int_{\ge 0}$ such that $h(v) \le m$ for all $v \in P$.
+Hence the transfer map $\Phi$ gives a bijection between such $P$-partitions and lattice points in the $m$th dilation of the chain polytope $\CC(P)$.
 In a very recent work, Higashitani \cite{Higashitani2020} proves that $\OO(P)$ and $\CC(P)$ are combinatorially mutation-equivalent by using the transfer map $\Phi$.
 The notion of combinatorial mutation was introduced from viewpoints of mirror symmetry for Fano manifolds.
-Also we can transfer a canonical triangulation of $\OO(P)$ to $\CC(P)$ via the transfer map $\Phi$.
+Also we can transfer a canonical triangulation of $\OO(P)$, which is the order complex of a graded poset as simplicial complexes, to $\CC(P)$ via the transfer map $\Phi$.

 \begin{theorem} (Stanley \cite[Section~5]{Stanley1986}) For a chain $C = \{ F_1 \supsetneq F_2 \supsetneq \dots \supsetneq F_k \}$ of order filters of $P$, we put

 Then we have \begin{enumerate} \item[(a)] The collection $\ST_P = \{ S_C : \text{$C$ is a chain of order filters} \}$ is a unimodular triangulation of the order polytope $\OO(P)$. \item[(b)] The collection $\TT_P= \{ T_C : \text{$C$ is a chain of order filters} \}$ is a unimodular triangulation of the chain polytope $\CC(P)$. \end{enumerate} \end{theorem}